brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Use OOB samples to calculate variable importance
     -   Take bth tree:
         -   Pass the OOB samples and calculate accuracy
-        -   Permuate jth variable and calculate the decrease in accuracy
+        -   Permute jth variable and calculate the decrease in accuracy
     -   Average this decrease in accuracy across all trees to calculate variable importance for j
-    -   Effect is simialr to setting the coefficient to 0 in regression
+    -   Effect is similar to setting the coefficient to 0 in regression
     -   Takes into account if good surrogates are present in the dataset
 -   Partial Dependence Plots
     -   Marginal effect of of a feature on target